Champ-Goblem/IDAPython-MSR-Encoding-to-String/README.md

 This should import the module into ida as <code>mes</code>

+<b>Warning this will overwrite any comments you have already at any MSR/MRS instrcutions so be advised, any other instructions will not be touched though</b>

 Finally run the script via <code>mes.process_msr()</code>

+Depending on file size this could take a few minutes so theres time to grab a hot drink

 Reloading the module after changes
 ==================================